Maps / Purple Brochure

 Q - When can we see the Cathedral Caves or Petrified Forest?

-A - At low tide or check the following tide charts: Tide chart Oct 2013 - Jan 2014.
+A - At low tide or check the tide charts.

 Please check the news page on this website or enquire at Information Centres for the latest information.
 The Cathedral Caves is subject to closure at various times.